kswope/book-learnin/README.md

 ### Item 32: Consider Alternatives to Monkey Patching

-* While refinements might not be experimental anymore, theyâre still subject to change as the feature matures.
+* While refinements might not be experimental anymore, they're still subject to change as the feature matures.

 * A refinement must be activated in each lexical scope in which you